binfalse/binfalse.de/software/browser-extensions/yourls-firefox-webextension/index.md

-Following values can be configures:
+Following settings can be configures:

 * **Server URL:** The URL to your YOURLS installation.
 In my case it's [https://s.binfalse.de/](https://binfalse.de/).
 You don't need to add anything, just specify the URL to the admin interface.
 The extension will care about the rest.
 * **Signature:** The signature of your account.
 You will find this string on the *Tools* page in the *Secure passwordless API call* section.